Master of Science in Data Science & Informatics (Health Studies)

 Total Semester Credit Hours Required

-The degree program consists of a minimum of 36 semester credit hours (SCH) of graduate coursework comprised of 15 SCH of foundations in computer science, 15 SCH of discipline-specific coursework in one of the application areas below, and 3 SCH in software/statistical tools.
+The degree program consists of a minimum of 30 semester credit hours (SCH) of graduate coursework, 12 of which are foundations in computer science and 18 of which are discipline-specific coursework, including three SCHs in software/statistical tools.
 The program is completed with an interprofessional, interdisciplinary capstone project.

 Recommended course sequence

-Capstone in Informatics should be taken in the last year of study.
+4. CSCI 5923 should be taken in the last semester of study.

 All other courses may be taken in any sequence unless a required prerequisite is noted.
 Contact the advisor if you have any questions.